lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 As an administrator, I want to have the ability to manage overall site settings, user accounts, and reported content

 #### Criteria
+- User accounts should be able to be assigned as an admin account
+- Admin account should be able to manage user accounts, site settings and reported content effectively

 #### Dependencies
+- Implement an admin user with special privileges
+- Create a way for a user to get assigned as an admin

 #### Revision History for User-17
 Version 1: ...